mddazure/azure-vwan-microhack/README.md

 Now connect a branch site via a BGP-enabled VPN connection and explore the routing between spokes and the branch.
 The branch site is simulated through a VNET with a VNET Gateway which was deployed through Terraform as part of the Prerequisites.

 ## Task 1: Connect a simulated branch site
+We are simulating a Branch site by means of a VNET with a VNET Gateway.
+In reality this would be a VPN device manufactured by one of the [Virtual WAN Partners](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-locations-partners), and you would use the automation provided by Virtual WAN to configure the device.

 In Cloud Shell, in the azure-vwan-microhack directory
 - Run the connect-branch shell script: